 The use of the scrum framework

-Projects using the agile framework often find the scrum framework very suitable.
+Projects using the agile methodology often find the scrum project management framework very suitable.
 Such projects typically use these two frameworks together.
-Software development projects for mobile/web development often use the agile and scrum frameworks together.
+Software development projects for mobile/web development often use the agile approach and scrum methodology together.

-Kanban, a popular project management framework helps you to visualize project backlogs using visual elements like boards.
+Kanban, a popular project management framework helps you to visualize project backlogs using visual elements like a Kanban board.
 Project teams of all sizes across industries can use it.

 You use boards to depict project tasks.
 Furthermore, you can use the same boards to represent the workflow.
 The Kanban framework enables you to visually communicate the progress of the project using the same boards.

 You can use physical boards.
 Modern project management software tools allow you to use digital Kanban boards.
 Some of these tools might allow you to drag boards across projects.

 Since Kanban boards make it easy to visually communicate the project backlog and progress, this framework is very useful for remote teams.
 Agile project teams often use the Kanban framework.
 It helps them to identify and resolve project bottlenecks quickly.

 You can think of “Scrumban” as a project management framework that takes the best of both Scrum and Kanban.
 Projects using this framework use the “Sprint” approach of the Scrum framework.
 Project teams using scrumban focus on developing a fully-functional product in each sprint.

 However, you can also pull individual tasks into the plan for your sprint.
 You take this practice from Kanban.
 This helps you to complete important tasks with their due priorities.
 You also keep your project plan simple.